wmbenedetto/turbine.js/README.md

 * `limit` *[Number or null] The maximum times the query will be repeated.
 If null, the query will repeat infinitely.*

-In addition, the `repeat` object can contain anything that a response body can contain: `publish`, `waitFor`, `then`, etc. If the limit is reached, the `repeat` object is processed as a response body.
+In addition, unless the limit is `null`, the `repeat` object should contain a `then` property.
+This tells Turbine what to do once the limit has been reached.
+The `then` can either point to the next query to be executed, or it can contain an action object of its own.

 ```javascript
 isUploadComplete : {